andresribeiro/ciara-docs/deploying.md

 No previous configuration on your servers is required.

+## Dockerfile

+Your apps are deployed with Docker, so you should create an Dockerfile at the root of your project.
+Ciara will use this Dockerfile to build an image and deploy to your servers.

 ## First deployment

 All deployment-related configurations are managed within the `ciara.config.json` file located in the root of your project.

-All you need to do is run the following command in your terminal:
+To make your first deploy, all you need to do is run the following command in your terminal:

 ```bash
 ciara deploy